angulardart/site-angulardart/src/angular/guide/forms.md

   </div>
 ```

-The main form is visible from the start because the
+The form is visible from the start because the
 `submitted` property is false until you submit the form,
 as this fragment from the `HeroFormComponent` shows: